ironfugu/about-us/leading.md

 * Leads the hiring and career growth process
 * Understands the unique skillsets of each team member and how they fit on the team
-* Keep up to date on the latest techniques in hiring, mentoring and growing people
+* Keeps up to date on the latest techniques in hiring, mentoring and growing people
 * Promotes a diversity of thought and experience

 ## Common Traits